 When having sexual intercourse without using contraception, precum can enter the vagina carrying sperm.
 Neither party will notice this.

 Compared with other birth control methods, the pull-out method is not as effective.
-According to
+According to the Centers for Disease Control and Prevention (CDC), the pull-out method has a failure rate of around 22%.

 However, it does have some advantages that make people want to use it as a form of birth control.
 For example: